Configure the serial console to support both BIOS and UEFI

 Some other systems may present a busybox shell, which may complicate things.

 ASRock boards (such as the C2750D4I in the FreeNAS mini) apparently allow for SoL via ipmitool, of all things: https://forums.freenas.org/index.php?resources/how-to-use-ipmitool-sol-with-asrock-motherboards-alternative-to-jviewer.51/

 If you can't get your hands on a system for testing, I might be able to provide access next wednesday.

 - The ConnectionRefusedError tracebacks have been hard to reproduce and are an unrelated, seemingly cosmetic issue.
 They just happened to be a decent ilustration.

-#16 Updated by Benno Rice about 1 year ago
+#16 Updated by Benno Rice almost 2 years ago